 This inequality is due to the fact that all latent states are generated by the encoding observations, i.e., $\latent\sim \enc(\cdot|\obs)$, and thus by following analogous arguments as in the proof of Lemma \ref{lem:mle}, one has

-Therefore, based on the dynamic programming result that bounds the difference of value function w.r.t. different Bellman operators in finite-horizon problems (for example see Theorem 1.3 in \cite{bertsekas1995dynamic}), the above inequality yields the following performance bound in the value function, w.p. $1-\eta$:
+Therefore, based on the dynamic programming result that bounds the difference of value function w.r.t. different Bellman operators in finite-horizon problems (for example see Theorem 1.3 in \cite{bertsekas1995dynamic}), the above inequality implies the following bound in the value function, w.p. $1-\eta$: